 - Ensuring academic standards are as high as possible

-8. A Chair and Vice Chair of Governors will be appointed at the September meeting.
+8. A Chair and Vice Chair of Governors is appointed at the September meeting.

-For 2020-21 the Chair is Mrs Judith Fawbert and the Vice Chair is Mrs Gill Peterson.
-The Chair can be contacted by
+For 2021-22 the Chair is Mrs Martine Morris and the Vice Chair is Mrs Gill Peterson.

-9. Chair of Personnel and Finance is Mrs Judith Fawbert
+9. The Chair of the Personnel and Finance committee is Mrs Martine Morris

 10. The staff governor represents staff views and reports back to colleagues as/when appropriate.

-11. The clerk to the governors is Mrs E Ikin.
+11. The clerk to the governors is appointed by the local authority.

-12. All new policies must be approved by the relevant committee and then by the full Governing Body.
+12. All new policies must be approved by the relevant committee.

 13. The Headteacher will have regular, routine meetings with the Chair of Governors.
 The Chair should never receive any ‘surprise’ information without first having been informed by the Headteacher.

-Written correspondence to Mrs J Fawbert, Chair of Governors, should be sent c/o Broughton High School, Woodplumpton Lane, Broughton, Preston, PR3 5JJ.
+Written correspondence to Mrs Martine Morris, Chair of Governors, should be sent c/o Broughton High School, Woodplumpton Lane, Broughton, Preston, PR3 5JJ.